Home > How to Tips

 password protect a file on Mac without Disk Utility

-How to Encrypt files on your Mac
+How to encrypt files or folders on your Mac?

 1. Select a partition or entire disk that you want to encrypt from the left panel.